CJTAYL/news_class/README.md

 ### Data

 The model was trained on a set of articles published by the Huffington Post between 2005 - 2012.
-The data were comprised of XX,XXX articles and were labeled prior to building the model.
+The dataset was comprised of 200,853 labeled articles.

 ## Performance